keycloak/keycloak-nodejs-admin-client/README.md

 });
 ```

-To refresh the acces token provided by Keycloak, an OpenID client like [panva/node-openid-client](https://github.com/panva/node-openid-client) can be used like this:
+To refresh the access token provided by Keycloak, an OpenID client like [panva/node-openid-client](https://github.com/panva/node-openid-client) can be used like this:

 ```js
 import {Issuer} from 'openid-client';